opengeostat/pygslib/README.md

 Source code: https://github.com/opengeostat/pygslib
 Videos: https://www.youtube.com/c/opengeostat

 This is an open source python module for mineral resource estimation and geostatistics.
-It consists:
+It consists of:

 - ``gslib``.
 This is for geostatistics and interpolation.
 It was built with [GSLIB Fortran 77 code] (http://www.statios.com/Quick/gslib.html) enhanced and